dcsaorg/DCSA-OpenAPI/domain/dcsa/README.md

 <a name="v200"></a>[Release v2.0.0 (05 April 2022)](https://app.swaggerhub.com/domains-docs/dcsaorg/DCSA_DOMAIN/2.0.0)
 ---
-The APIs for Booking v1.0 Beta 1 and EBL v2.0 Beta 1 both use this version
+The APIs for Booking v1.0 Beta 1 and EBL v2.0 Beta 1 both use this version of the Domain

 **NB**: Not updated yet...